 Karen Dawn in “Thanking the Monkey”

-I had recently heard an environmental scientist say, “future generations will look back at us and be appalled at how we could have ever been so barbaric.”
+I recently heard an environmental scientist say, “future generations will look back at us and be appalled at how we could have ever been so barbaric.”
 If you think this is exaggerating it, look at how we ourselves view what used to be done to the slaves only a few decades ago, never mind other human beings a few hundred years ago.

 Why hurt anybody if you don’t have to?